guardian/price-migration-engine/docs/downloading-fixtures.md

 Depends on what need to be tested.
 Another answer is that it depends on how many subtle variations of subscription you have in your migrations.
 For instance the Newspaper2024 migration uses 10 different subscription in its tests.
 That was because it was a multi product migration, with novel functionalities and special features and each variation of product and billing period needed to be properly tested.
 The GW2024 migration needs 4 subscriptions.
 A standard one, one where the extended currenty is "ROW (USD)" (USD paying subscriptions not in the United States), one where the price capping is non trivial, and one where the new 1 year policy is non trivial.

+### Removing personal information

+Once you have downloaded the data from Zuora, there is a step you must perform before you commit the files to the code and that is removing the personal information.
+There are two ways to do this.

+1. You can use one of the scripts Kelvin had written for that.
+For instance FixtureSubscriptionCleaner.scala.
+2. Rename some values manually (like Pascal does).

+We we are going to explain the second method.

+Your objective is to hide the subscription id, for instance.
+In fact the data you probably want to obfuscate is

+1. The subscription's `id`, `accountId`, `accountNumber`, `accountName`, `subscriptionNumber`.
+2. The account.basicInfo's `id`, `name`, `accountNumber`, `crmId`
+3. I also completely nullify `account.billToContact` and `account.soldToContact`
+4. The invoice preview's `accountId`.
+5. The invoice preview's `invoiceItems.subscriptionName`, `invoiceItems.subscriptionId`, `invoiceItems.subscriptionNumber`

+It doesn't matter which method you use to clean up the data, but don't forget to do it before commiting the files to source control.